21 Things You NEED to Know About UK Family Mediation in 2020

-- Assessing if see if you could get family mediation at no charge via Legal Aid.
+- Assessing to see if you could get family mediation at no charge via Legal Aid.

 The Agreement to Mediate

 During the initial mediation session with your ex-partner, the mediator will explain the ground rules and what is expected of everyone in the mediation room.
 This information is written down in full in a document called Agreement to Mediate.
-After having gone through the document, you and your ex will be asked to sign it if you agree to the terms of the document.
+After having gone through the document, you and your ex will be asked to sign it, if you agree to the terms.

 C) Co-mediation is when there are two mediators.
 This mediation model is sometimes used when there is a high level of conflict between the two people coming to mediation.
 An additional reason for bringing in an extra mediator may be because of a complexity of an issue being discussed, which requires a specialist.